 Here’s some advice on how to produce your financial statements:

-Talk to your accountant about financial statements.
-Your accountant can provide advice on the types of statement you need to produce, the best way for putting them together and when you need to create these reports.
+- Talk to your accountant about financial statements.
+Your accountant can provide advice on the types of statements you need to produce, the best way for putting them together and when you need to create these reports.

 Get a Separate Business Bank Account